-Green Light Creative WHS Management System Issue 2.2 - Dogo 46 of 220 Pty Ltd WHS Management System 25/01/2021 Page 46 of 239
+Green Light Creative WHS Management System Issue 2.3 - Page 46 of 238 Pty Ltd 04/08/2022 Faye 40 01 230

-Responsible Person for monitoring activities and amending SWMS If work is not being carried out in accordance with the revised to reflect the safest way to carry out the work to · · · · · · · · · · · · · · · · · · · o.
-In these cases, the SWMS will be reviewed and if necessary be carried out in accordance with the SWMS
+Responsible Person for monitoring activities Responsible Person for monitoring activities and amending SWMS If work is not being carried out in accordance with the SWMS then it must stop immediately or as soon as it is safe to do so.
+In these cases, the SWMS will be reviewed and if necessary revised to reflect the safest way to carry out the work that is reasonably practicable.
+Work must not resume until the work can be carried out in accordance with the SWMS

-Green Light Creative WHS Management System Issue 2.2 - Page 47 of 239 Pty Ltd Who Management System 25/01/2021 Fage 47 01 239
+Green Light Creative WHS Management System Issue 2.3 - Page 47 of 238 Pty Ltd 04/08/2022 Fage 47 01 230